ycrc/ycrc.github.io/docs/data/archive.md

 This will create a new file (`archive-2021-04-26.tar.gz`) which contains all the data from within `data_for_archival` and is compressed to minimize storage requirements.
 This file can then be transferred to any off-site backup or archive location.

+## List and Extract Data From Existing Archive

 You can list the contents of an archive file like this:

 ```sh